 This photograph called MAKING UP used a similar approach, only in this one, the mirror was blackened out with the foreground lit for the first exposure.
 The mirror was cleared and lighting reversed for the second exposure showing the Muse relaxing in the tub with her cup of tea on the side.
 This bathroom was very small and controlling the light was a challenge.

-The last among my four favorites from this series is PEEK-A-BOO.
-I usually make several versions and selected this one to show.
-The theme for this one is sneaking a peek at yourself.
+The last among four favorites from this series is PEEK-A- BOO.
+He usually makes several versions.
+The theme for these is sneaking a peek at yourself.
 It’s also descriptive of the voyeuristic aspect of photography.

 The process was like that of CHELLO SCULPTURE.
 The exposure of the foreground of her peeking was lit by a window on the left side.
 That window’s light was then blocked to darken this room, and a door was now opened at left in the background red room.
 The table lamp was turned on, the Muse moved to the chair (that had been there even in the first exposure) and the second exposure was taken.
+In the end I selected this version.
 Love it!